“truly gifted and supremely able” – Legal 500

 “Hermann … is a joy to deal with”– Chambers UK Bar

 Hermann Boeddinghaus has over 25 years’ experience as a specialist in corporate, commercial and insolvency disputes.
 He appears in the Chancery Division, the Commercial Court, the BVI Commercial Court and international arbitrations, as well as before appellate courts.
 Many of his cases have an international or offshore element.

 Hermann has represented Nigeria and Pakistan in major asset recovery claims against the families and associates of former rulers.
 Other clients have ranged from the world’s largest banks to small family firms and individual entrepreneurs.
 He has built a reputation as a tough and persuasive advocate, much liked by his clients.

 Hermann is adept at getting to grips with matters of a highly technical nature.
-His particular interest is in complex financial fraud; but he is equally at home in handling high value commercial arbitrations (construction, leisure, oil & gas, shipping).
+His particular interest is in complex financial fraud; but he is equally at home in handling high value commercial arbitrations (construction, leisure, oil & gas, shipping, online retail, etc).
 He has a strong academic background in science as well as law.
 Clients have repeatedly praised him for his rigorous attention to detail, tempered by a pragmatic, user-friendly approach.

 Since taking silk Hermann has continued to represent clients at the highest levels, including most recently a $20bn claim in the Singapore International Arbitration Centre and a complex shareholding dispute in the Privy Council.